Swathikiran-KK/Fresher-Training-/Task 2 - Classification/Readme.md

 ---

-### 4. Model Development and Evaluation
+### 4. Model Development, Evaluation, and Metrics

-This stage involved training and evaluating multiple classification models.

-- **Model Selection**: Several models were chosen for their suitability for classification tasks, including **Logistic Regression, Random Forest, Gradient Boosting, SVC, KNeighbors, and Decision Tree**.
-- **Data Splitting**: The training data was split into training and validation sets to evaluate model performance during development.
-- **Hyperparameter Tuning**: `GridSearchCV` was used with cross-validation on the training split to find the optimal hyperparameters for each model based on various scoring metrics.
-- **Model Evaluation**: The tuned models were evaluated on the validation set using metrics such as **Accuracy, Precision, Recall, and F1-Score**.
-Confusion matrices were also generated to visualize the model performance.
-- **Cross-Validation**: 5-fold cross-validation was performed on the full training dataset using the best estimators to get a more robust estimate of the models' performance and assess their generalization ability.
+The key metrics to focus on are **Precision, Recall, and F1 Score**.

+- **Precision** measures the accuracy of positive predictions (survivors predicted correctly).
+- **Recall** measures the ability of the model to find all actual survivors.
+- **F1 Score** is the harmonic mean of Precision and Recall, providing a balanced measure.
+- **Accuracy** provides an overall correctness metric but may not reflect class-specific performance fully.

+According to the evaluation metrics and cross-validation results, the tuned **Random Forest model** performed best with the following scores on the validation set:

+- Accuracy: 0.8380
+- Precision: 0.8333
+- Recall: 0.7246
+- F1 Score: 0.7752
+- Cross-Validation Mean Accuracy: 0.8260

+This demonstrates the Random Forest model’s strong predictive capability with balanced performance between identifying true survivors and minimizing false predictions.

 ---

 ### 5. Prediction and Submission

 The final stage involved making predictions on the test data and generating the submission file.

-- **Best Model Selection**: Based on the evaluation and cross-validation results, the tuned **Random Forest model** was identified as a strong performer.
 - **Prediction on Test Set**: The tuned Random Forest model was used to predict the survival status of the passengers in the test dataset.
 - **Submission File Generation**: A `submission.csv` file was created containing the **PassengerId** from the original test data and the predicted **Survived** values.